awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.md

 # Configuring AWS Credentials<a name="net-dg-config-creds"></a>

 You must manage your AWS credentials securely and avoid practices that can unintentionally expose your credentials to the public\.
-In this topic, we describe how you configure your application’s AWS credentials so that they remain secure\.
+In this topic, we describe how you configure your application's AWS credentials so that they remain secure\.
 + Don’t use your account’s root credentials to access your AWS resources\.
 These credentials provide unrestricted account access and are difficult to revoke\.
 + Don’t put literal access keys in your application, including the project’s `App.config` or `Web.config` file\.
 If you do, you create a risk of accidentally exposing your credentials if, for example, you upload the project to a public repository\.